Artrage/artrage-music/README.md

     Go to the "Contact Us" page
-    Try to submit the empty form and verify that an error message about the required fields appears Try to submit the form with an invalid email address and verify that a relevant error message appears Try to submit the form with all inputs valid and verify that a success message appears.
+    Try to submit the empty form and verify that an error message about the required fields appears Try to submit the form with an invalid email address and verify that a relevant error message appears Try to submit the form with all inputs valid and verify that a success message appears
-13. README was tested on dillinger.io and seems to look alright
+13. README was tested on dillinger.io and seems to look readable and in line with the convention

 ## DEPLOYMENT
 The project was committed and pushed to GitHub via the git status, git add, git commit and git pushed commands in GitPod.